ArbelTepper/BIU-Object-Oriented-Programming/README.md

 During my Object Orianted Programming course I made an Arkenoid game uding Java.
 The programming used in this game utilizes various principles of OOP like: interfaces, inheritenc, different design patterns and more, while adhering to a strict CodingStyle.

-MOre infirmation about the project can be found here: https://github.com/ariecattan/biuoop2023/wiki
+More infirmation about the project can be found here: https://github.com/ariecattan/biuoop2023/wiki